nathanael-fijalkow/time-mcp-server/README.md

 ## MCP Configuration

-To use this server with an MCP client (like Claude Desktop), add it to your MCP settings:
+To use this server with an MCP client, add it to your MCP settings:

 ```json
 {